Music and Dementia

 Insights from Expert

-This part discusses insights gained from interviews with experts in music therapy for individuals with dementia.
-The interviews focused on creating new, relaxing music to alleviate symptoms and enhance well-being.
+This section discusses the insights gathered from interviews with experts in music therapy for people with dementia.
+The conversations centred around creating new, relaxing music that can help alleviate symptoms, improve well-being, and address various dementia-related challenges.

-Dan Cohen's Perspective: Dan Cohen, founder of the Music and Memory project, emphasizes personalized music for dementia treatment.
-While he recognizes the potential of original music, he also highlights the importance of a holistic approach, encouraging research while acknowledging the complexity of dementia's impact on music perception.
+Dan Cohen, the founder of the Music and Memory project, stresses the importance of personalised music in dementia treatment.
+Although he recognises the potential of original music, he also highlights the significance of a comprehensive approach.
+He encourages conducting research and raising awareness about how dementia affects musical perception in a complex way.

-Sara Santini's Expertise: Sara Santini, leading the Sound Project, underscores music's positive effects on dementia symptoms.
-She highlights the emotional impact of music and its potential as a trigger for reactions.
-Santini also believes electronic sounds are potentially challenging for an elderly generation more familiar with classical music.
+Sara Santini, the Sound Project leader, has emphasised music's positive effects on dementia symptoms.
+She highlights the emotional impact of music and its potential to stimulate reactions in individuals with dementia.
+According to Santini, electronic sounds may be challenging for older adults more familiar with classical music.

-Conclusion: Examining 40 calming music tracks for dementia provided valuable insights.
-While some tracks did not deliver the expected level of relaxation, this research inspired the author to create new, more suitable music for individuals with dementia.
-It underscores the significance of choosing the right music for people with dementia to help them experience a sense of calm and peace.
+Conclusion: The analysis of 40 music tracks for relaxation in individuals with dementia yielded significant findings.
+While some tracks did not achieve the expected level of relaxation, this study motivated the author to compose new music that is better suited for individuals with dementia.
+It highlights the significance of selecting appropriate music for people with dementia to aid them in feeling peaceful and relaxed.

 Exploring Sound Quality with Spectral Analysis in Cubase 12